-In compliance with the new SEN Code of Practice and SEND Reforms, there is a graduated approach to the identification, provision and support of all pupils which includes a period of close monitoring and targeted provision prior to the consideration being given to place a child onto the school Record of Need (RON).
+In compliance with the SEN Code of Practice and SEND Reforms, there is a graduated approach to the identification, provision and support of all pupils which includes a period of close monitoring and targeted provision prior to the consideration being given to place a child onto the school Record of Need (RON).
 Should a pupil require provision that is additional and different they are placed on the RON under one single category, namely SEN Support.
-(This category replaces the categories of School Action and School Action Plus).
-Their provision will be identified and progress monitored via Individual Provision Mapping.
+Their provision will be identified, and progress monitored via Individual Provision Mapping.

-This policy sets out our commitment to raising the aspirations and expectations for all pupils with SEN, including those identified as Gifted and Talented.
+This policy sets out our commitment to raising the aspirations and expectations for all pupils with SEND.